 Next, what kind of restraint are you able to show your ex-spouse when you are feeling upset with him or her?
 It is easy and can feel good momentarily, to lash out in anger at your spouse while the divorce case is going on.
-I have heard many stories about spouses leaving nasty voicemail messages, text messages or saying mean and spiteful things to one another during a divorce case.
+I have heard many stories about spouses leaving nasty voicemail messages, text messages, or saying mean and spiteful things to one another during a divorce case.
 The pressures of the case can be significant so it would be understandable to want to lash out at one another.
 However, if you can show restraint and civility you will earn points in favor of your case with the judge.

 How often have you used your child as a messenger or go-between?
-Obviously, if you are the parent of an infant or toddler this probably hasn't come up very much, but if your child is over the age of six it can be tempting to tell your son something so he can repeat it to your spouse when he goes over to his house for the weekend.
+If you are the parent of an infant or toddler this probably hasn't come up very much, but if your child is over the age of six it can be tempting to tell your son something so he can repeat it to your spouse when he goes over to his house for the weekend.
 This may be easier on you, but it is not a good position to be putting your child into.
-Furthermore, the judge does not want you and your spouse involving your child in this aspect of your case.
+Furthermore, the judge does not want you and your spouse to involve your child in this aspect of your case.
 In today's world, we do not suffer from a lack of means to communicate information.
-Even if you do not want to speak directly to your spouse, email, text messages, and parenting websites make communicate easier than ever.
-Do not use your child to communicate updates or messages when you have a variety of means available to you in order to do so.
+Even if you do not want to speak directly to your spouse, email, text messages, and parenting websites make communication easier than ever.
+Do not use your child to communicate updates or messages when you have a variety of means available to you to do so.

 Finally, you need to be aware of your ex-spouse and their desire to be updated about changes in a child’s routine or daily habits.
-For instance, if your child has been having problems eating certain foods or has had a bad reaction to a certain sunscreen that information ought to be included to your ex-spouse.
+For instance, if your child has been having problems eating certain foods or has had a bad reaction to a certain sunscreen that information ought to be included with your ex-spouse.
 Not only is it harmful to your child it shows a lack of respect by not addressing these issues with him or her.
 Furthermore, if you know that your ex-spouse is taking off of work to attend a school function or doctor’s appointment you should inform him or her immediately if you are told that there has been a time change or something like that.
 Failing to do so can cause a great deal of animosity to be directed your way- and rightfully so.

 In today's world, it is common for people to pick up and move at the drop of a hat.
 Jobs are no longer tethered as tightly to one specific location.
 Many employers prefer that employees work remotely and therefore have little preference as to where you live.
 Telecommuting seems to be the wave of the future in many jobs and sectors of the economy.

 It is possible to co-parent despite living a fair distance away from your ex-spouse.
-Communication has never been easier with cell phones, text messages, emails and the like prevalent even among those (like myself) who are not overly tech-savvy.
+Communication has never been easier with cell phones, text messages, emails, and the like prevalent even among those (like myself) who are not overly tech-savvy.
 Whether or not a judge will allow you to move a long distance away from your child’s primary residence, or to move with your child away from your current location, is a question that depends on the specific circumstances of your case.

-For example, wanting to move in order to “start fresh” or establish roots in another place are not good enough reasons in and of themselves for moving.
+For example, wanting to move to “start fresh” or establish roots in another place are not good enough reasons in and of themselves for moving.
 Not only are you decreasing the stability and consistency in your child’s life (at least temporarily) but you are also causing there to be a potential rift in your child’s relationship with your ex-spouse.
 It would not be fair to be able to move your child away from their home and your ex-spouse for no other reason than merely wanting a fresh start somewhere new.

 Next, the age of your child would need to be considered.
 If your child is young and has not yet started attending school on a full-time basis the chances of a judge allowing you to relocate after a divorce are increased.
 However, if your child is already of school age it is far less likely that a judge would endorse and allow you to move away with your child after the case has concluded.